Skip to content

 Plain-text-only emails.
 Modern email clients render rich HTML; using plain text leaves a lot of conversion on the table for product-driven stores.

 Cluttered templates.
-A clear hero image, a single CTA, a P.S. line — that’s the skeleton of a high-converting transactional email.
+A clear hero image, a single CTA, and a P.S. line form the skeleton of a high-converting transactional email.

 Sending from a no-reply address.
-Use a real, monitored inbox (hello@, support@) — replies are valuable signal and deliverability help.
+Use a real, monitored inbox (hello@, support@).
+Replies are valuable signal and they also help deliverability.

 Measuring email performance